VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-rest-services/01-review-the-initial-project.md

 >**NOTE:** The Katacoda terminal window is like your local terminal.
 Everything that you run here you should be able to execute on your local computer as long as you have `Java SDK 1.8` and `Maven` installed.
 In later steps, we will also use the `oc` command line tool for OpenShift commands.

 If everything was added properly you should see a log line like `Started Application in 2.655 seconds (JVM running for 3.286)`.
+You should also be able to see a simple web page with a header and text box by clicking on the **Local Web Browser** tab in the console frame of this browser window or using [this link](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/).

 **3. Stop the application**